rohan-paul/rohan-paul/README.md

 ### Hi there 👋

-- 🔭 **Working in Computer Vision and NLP as an Independent Data Scientist**
+- 🔭 **Independent Data Scientist - Computer Vision and NLP**

 - Ex Software Engineer (React, React-Native, Angular, Node, MongoDB stack).

 - Drastic Career Tranformer.
 Before my Software Engineering career, worked as an **International Banking Financial Analyst for 10 years in Deutsche Bank and HSBC, across India and Australia**

+- Content Creator (Youtube and Bloggin)

 - 📫 Connect with me on these platforms.